Pre-loaded Courses: 40,000+

-If you don’t necessarily see yourself using it outside of the course, the Garmin Approach S6 is just as capable as the S60, but without all the extra fuss of non-golf related buzz.
-If you want even simpler than that, the S4 watch is your best bet.
-It’s touchscreen, waterproof, and you still have Bluetooth connectivity.
-You just miss out on the Swing features that can help turn you into Henrik Stenson over time – no one is that good to turn into him overnight!
+If you don’t necessarily see yourself using it outside of the course, the Garmin Approach S20 is just as capable as the S60, but without all the extra fuss of non-golf related buzz.
+If you want even simpler than that, the Approach X10 watch is your best bet.
+It’s touchscreen and lightweight, you just miss out on the Swing features that can help turn you into Henrik Stenson over time – no one is that good to turn into him overnight!

 If you’re willing to brave outside of Garmin, then you might want to see what Bushnell came out with in 2017.
 They’ve introduced the new Excel Golf Watch that’s sure to please.
 It’s cheaper than the Garmin, not as overwhelming in features, but still “smart” enough to have you feeling like a nerd.